-Below you can see a few different varieties of color you can make this blanket in if you’d like.
-Be sure to scroll through, so you can see a couple of my favorite colors!
+Above, you can see a few different varieties of yarn color you can make this blanket in if you’d like.

 Do you need a substitute yarn?
 Luckily, this blanket pattern goes with well with many yarns.
 Here are a few of my favorite yarns to swap in if you can’t find Pound of Love.

-Keep on reading to learn more about the stitches you’ll need to know to make this blanket.
+Keep on reading to learn more about the easy to learn crochet stitches you’ll need to know to make this blanket.

 Crochet Stitches in a Textured Blanket